-Due to the sensitive nature of issues surrounding alleged sexual misconduct, additional safeguards have been established to protect both the accused student and the student making the accusation.
+Due to the sensitive nature of issues surrounding alleged sexual misconduct, additional safeguards have been established to protect both the reporting party and the responding party.
 There are strong similarities between the judicial processes for most allegations and those involving sexual misconduct.
 The procedures specific to an investigation of sexual misconduct are as follows: